 Candidates running for public office must satisfy many requirements set forth in law and regulation.
-Over the years, certain aspects of the nomination process have been identified as areas where prospective candidates seem to encounter problems.
-In order to assist candidates in avoiding these "pitfalls" the following questions and answers have been prepared.
+Over the years, certain aspects of the nomination process have been identified as areas where prospective candidates encounter problems.
+To assist candidates in avoiding these "pitfalls" the following questions and answers have been prepared.